-Here are resources for the financial industry to address critical cyber threats and improve the industry’s overall cybersecurity.
-Many resources leverage industry best practices and the volunteer efforts of SIFMA member firms to help all firms to increase their cybersecurity.
+These resources help financial services firms to address critical cyber threats and improve the industry’s overall cybersecurity.
+Many resources apply industry best practices as well as the volunteer efforts of SIFMA member firms.

-Learn more about SIFMA’s efforts around cybersecurity, including the Principles for Effective Cybersecurity Regulatory Guidance, here.
+Learn more about SIFMA’s efforts around cybersecurity, including the Principles for Effective Cybersecurity Regulatory Guidance.

 Best Practices for Insider Threats

-SIFMA, leveraging the most effective guidance from both the private and public sector, has created a comprehensive set of best practices guide to inform firms of insider threats they face and provide a framework to create an effective insider threat mitigation program.
+SIFMA, leveraging the most effective guidance from both the private and public sectors, provides a comprehensive set of best practices to inform firms of the insider threats they face and a framework to establish a prevention-focused insider threat mitigation program.

 Data Protection Principles